 The recoverable amounts of the carrying value have been determined based on value in use calculations, using cash flow projections from the Group's mid-range plan, the key assumptions included within this mid-range plan that affect the value in use calculations are revenue growth, margin growth and working capital requirements.
 These assumptions have been prudently sensitised as part of current year testing.
 The discount and growth rates within these assumptions are estimated using a pre-tax weighted-average cost of capital ("WACC") that are indicative of current market assessments of the time value of money, based on risks specific to the market in which the Group operates.
 The primary reasons for differences in the rates between the investments are the differences in underlying risk-free rates and cost of debt across the geographical regions in which the Group's investments are located.
-The calculation uses pre-tax cash flow projections from the 3 year mid-range plan for the period ending 31st December 2025.
+The calculation uses pre-tax cash flow projections from the 3 year mid-range plan for the period ending 31st December 2026.
 At the end of the discrete budget period, a terminal value is calculated based on terminal growth rate assumptions for each investment.

-The WACC and terminal growth rates assessed for each investment are 15.4% & 2.0% for the UK and 15.2% & 2.0% for the Americas, respectively.
+The WACC and terminal growth rates assessed for each investment are 15.1% & 2.0% for the UK, 17.9% & 2.0% for the Netherlands and 16.3% & 2.0% for the Americas, respectively.